English

 If you've ever been told you're "too sensitive," you've probably been treated like a volume knob that needs to be turned down.
 But sensitivity isn't a volume issue; it's a resolution issue.

-🐺 The High-Resolution Insight
+🐺 The High-Contrast Insight

 Old LabelNew Reframe

-"Overwhelmed"Deep Information Processing
+"Overwhelmed"Deep Processing of the World

-"Moody"Emotional Granularity
+"Moody"Emotional Depth

 The Practice: Next time you feel overwhelmed, don't say "I'm too sensitive."
 Say: "I have high-resolution perception.
 What am I picking up that others are missing?"